Strategic Direction for Innovation in Intimate Grooming

 In categories defined by long-held routines, meaningful innovation must remove friction so convincingly that adopting a new habit or product feels safer and easier than staying with the old.

-The tension: Users stay with familiar habits even when those habits create friction, frustration, and unnecessary cognitive load.
+The tension: Users stick with familiar shaving habits even when those habits create friction, frustration, and unnecessary cognitive load.

 The direction: Reduce mental effort and create radical trust in a tool during a sensitive, repeated routine rather than merely improving performance.